Exclusive: Former Care.com CEO joins the Wing, as the company plans next steps

 Marcelo sees her new role as an extension of the work she did over her 13-year tenure at Care.com, an online marketplace that connects families with caregivers.
 When she started Care.com, Marcelo was driven in part by her own challenges as a working mother.
 With the pandemic’s disproportionate impact on working women, she says, it’s all the more important that they carve out space for themselves.
 “Care.com actually providing care for loved ones gives women space,” she says. “[The Wing] is a different type of space, but it has a lot of overlap for me.”

-As a female founder herself—she also launched Landit, a career advancement platform for women and other diverse groups—Marcelo is invested in paying it forward and supporting other women entrepreneurs.
+As a female founder herself—she also cofounded Landit, a career advancement platform for women and other diverse groups—Marcelo is invested in paying it forward and supporting other women entrepreneurs.
 “It’s just been sort of a drumbeat in my heart,” she says.
 “And as I started working with Lauren in Q3, I realized that I could probably help other female founders.”
 Working with Kassan, she says, prompted her to join the VC firm New Enterprise Associates as a venture partner.

 Before the pandemic, the Wing had raised $118 million in funding from venture capitalists and celebrity investors like Mindy Kaling and Megan Rapinoe.
 In 2020, the plan had been to open nine more locations.
 But COVID-19 took a significant toll on the business, forcing the Wing to shutter all 11 of its locations and suspend membership dues.
 The company reportedly lost 95% of revenue overnight, and in April, most of the staff was laid off or furloughed.